daydreaming-experiment/parameters/grammar-v3/GRAMMAR.md

   * `version`: a *string* defining the version of the parameters.
   * `backendExpId`: a *string* defining the identity of the experiment for the backend.
   * `backendDbName`: a *string* defining the name of the database to upload the results to in the backend.
-  * `expDuration`: an *integer* defining the duration before publication of results if users use the app as intented.
+  * `expDuration`: an *integer* defining the duration before publication of results if users use the app as intended.
   * `backendApiUrl`: a *string* defining the url of the backend API.
   * `resultsPageUrl`: a *string* defining the url of the results page.
   * `schedulingMinDelay`: an *integer* defining the minimal delay between two probes (in seconds).